Whether for work or play, a good gaming chair will give your back — and wrists and neck and joints — all the support they need.

 Best gaming chairs

-1. Best overall: Secretlab Titan
+2. Best design: Secretlab Titan

 The design of many gaming chairs tends to be very similar.
 Most popular models feature the now iconic “racing” bucket seat look, which might not be appealing to all gamers.
 Secretlab’s Titan series strikes a balance between the ergonomic comfort of a bucket backrest with a more subdued seat cushion design that could blend into an office setting.